nifets-PhD/GATAI-reproduction/README.md

 # GATAI reproduction

-I used the python [Poetry](https://python-poetry.org/docs/) package to handle dependencies, but you may also install them using pip:
+I use the python [Poetry](https://python-poetry.org/docs/) package to handle dependencies, but you may also install them using pip:

 `pip install .`